matomo-org/matomo-sdk-ios/README.md

 2. AFNetworking v1 (due to backwards compatibility, will be removed in the future)
 3. NSURLSession (fallback, will always work)

-Developers can also set their own dispatcher by implementing the `PiwikDispatcher` protocol and instantiating the tracker with their custom implementation.
+Developers can set their own dispatcher by implementing the `PiwikDispatcher` protocol and instantiating the tracker with their custom implementation.
 This can be necessary if the app require special authentication, proxy or other network configuration.
-Consider inheriting from the `AFNetworking2Dispathcer` to minimize the effort.
+Consider inheriting from the `AFNetworking2Dispathcer` to minimise the effort.

-##Changelog
+##Change log

 * Version 3.0.0 contains contains major changes.
 The auth_token has been removed for security reasons and the api for instantiating the tracker has changed slightly.
 Several new features has been added - custom events, ecommerce tracking, campaigns and more.
 This version only works with Piwik 2.8 and up.
 * Version 2.5.2 contains an important fix for supporting the Piwik 2.0 bulk request API.
 Users still using Piwik 1.X can enable the old bulk request format by following the [instructions above](#bulk-dispatching).